Pirc Defence: 3...Nbd7

-Early deviations
+Earlier deviations

-After 1.e4 d6 2.d4 Nf6 3.Nc3, Black has an alternative to 3...g6 (Main line) known as the Pribyl System or Czech Defence, beginning 3...c6.
-The lines often transpose to the Pirc if Black later plays ...g6; alternatively, Black can play ...Qa5 and ...e5 to challenge White's centre, or expand on the with ...b5.

-A common deviation by Black in recent practice is 1.e4 d6 2.d4 Nf6 3.Nc3 e5.
-This has been tried by many GMs over the years, including Zurab Azmaiparashvili and Christian Bauer.
-The common line 4.dxe5 dxe5 5.Qxd8+ Kxd8 6.Bc4 Be6 7.Bxe6 fxe6 results in a drawish endgame despite Black's loss of castling rights (a similar idea to a famous variation of the Berlin Defence).
-As such, White most often transposes to the Philidor Defence instead with 4.Nf3.

-An unusual deviation for Black is 1.e4 d6 2.d4 Nf6 3.Nc3 e6, which can transpose to the Scheveningen Variation of the Sicilian Defence after 4.Nf3 Be7 5.Bb5+ c6 6.Be2 0-0 7.Be3 c5 8.0-0 cxd4 9.Nxd4.

-An unusual but quite reasonable deviation for White is 1.e4 d6 2.d4 Nf6 3.f3.
-At the 1989 Barcelona World Cup event, former world champion Garry Kasparov surprised American grandmaster Yasser Seirawan with this move.
+An unusual but quite reasonable deviation for White after 1.e4 d6 2.d4 Nf6 is 3.f3.
+At the 1989 Barcelona World Cup event, former world champion Garry Kasparov surprised American GM Yasser Seirawan with this move.
 After 3...g6 4.c4, an unhappy Seirawan found himself defending the King's Indian Defence for the first time in his life, though he managed to draw the game.
 Black can avoid a King's Indian with 3...e5, which may lead to an Old Indian type of position after 4.d5, with 3...c5, which may lead to a Benoni type of position after 4.d5 or transpose to Prins Variation of the Sicilian Defence after 4.Ne2 cxd4 5.Nxd4, or with 3...d5.
-This can transpose to the Classical Variation of the French Defence after 4.e5 Nfd7 5.f4 e6 6.Nf3, to the Tarrasch Variation of the French Defence after 4.e5 Nfd7 5.f4 e6 6.c3 c5 7.Nd2 Nc6 8.Ndf3, or even to the Blackmar–Diemer Gambit with an extra tempo for White after 4.Nc3 dxe4 5.Bg5 exf3 6.Nxf3.
+This can transpose to the French Defence after (among other possible transpositions) 4.e5 Nfd7 5.f4 e6 6.Nf3 or to the Blackmar–Diemer Gambit with an extra tempo for White after 4.Nc3 dxe4 5.Bg5 exf3 6.Nxf3.

+Another possibility for White to defend the e-pawn is 3.Bd3, or, less frequently, 3.Nd2.